JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 - Scope is required when the `syncMode` is `DIFF`.
 - Scope can only be used when the `source` is `api`.

+!!! warning
+    There can only be one sync job finalized under the same `scope` at a time.
+Multiple attempts to finalize a job under the same scope will result in a `400`.

 `syncMode`:

 - `DIFF` is the default value when a syncMode is not specified.
 This mode will